zceee/swiftuiloadingindicator/README.md

 ## For MacOS

-Install Brew and Install depen
+Install Brew and Install dependencies (python 3)

+# Note:
+If